-Eight of the annual 25 CME required must qualify as Self-Assessment CME.
+Eight (8) of the annual 25 CME required must qualify as Self-Assessment CME.
 A menu of acceptable self-assessment activities is posted here.

-Credit acceptable for ABO MOC must be Category 1 obtained from ACCME-accredited CME providers.
-To determine whether an activity has the appropriate designation, look for the ACCME accreditation statement on CME activity materials and brochures distributed by organizations providing the activity:
+CME credit acceptable for ABO MOC must be AMA PRA Category 1 credit obtained from ACCME-accredited CME providers.
+To determine whether an activity has the appropriate designation, look for the ACCME accreditation statement on CME activity materials and brochures distributed by the organization providing the activity:

 "The (name of accredited provider) is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians."